filadog/TinyClicker/README.md

 Player interactions with the game are possible but aren't recommended.\
 Avoid checking the tower on mobile device while the clicker is running, in-game cloud sync may confuse the most recent version of the game and some progress can be lost.

+Disclaimer: The program is in the phase of active development and bugs may occur.
+Use at your own risk.

 ## Setup